 The University at Albany utilizes two layers of authorization and authentication for students who participate in online learning.
-Students are required to log into the University password protected domain using the NETID protocol and must also log into the BLS Learning Management System using their university credentials.
-Blackboard also uses Safe Assign as a tool to monitor the completion of certain tasks within the LMS environment.
-Faculty also have access to Respondus, a tool to administer/proctor exams in an online environment.
+Students are required to establish an account and to log in to the University password-protected domain using the NETID protocol and must also log into the learning management system using their university credentials.